 GoDaddy is a very solid choice when looking for Linux hosting due to its ease of use, good performance, and many business-oriented features.

 First things first, GoDaddy is incredibly easy to use.
 From signing up to having a WordPress website up and going, it takes mere minutes.
 Every essential feature can be set up directly from the dashboard.

 Additionally, GoDaddy is faithful to cPanel.
 You can easily add emails, subdomains, and manage on-demand backups from a familiar interface.

-All plans come with unmetered bandwidth, a free domain for one year, and Microsoft 365 email free for one year.
+All plans come with a free SSL for a year, unmetered bandwidth, a free domain for one year, and 2 Microsoft 365 emails free for one year.
 As for particularities:

 - Economy – allows to connect 1 website, offers 100GB storage, and 10 databases.
 It’s more than enough for a small website.